a Conceptual Add-on App for Amazon

 I did an exercise called noun foraging to start collecting possible objects (nouns) I would use to create an information architecture for this project.
 If I were doing this for a client, I would be noun foraging with user interview transcripts.

 Since this is for a class and not a client, I did not have user interview transcripts that I would ordinarily use for a discovery process.
-Not having interviews is not an unusual thing for a UX designer to deal with, so I have some guerilla research techniques in my toolset.
-One method I have used frequently, and used for this, is competitor analysis: I looked at competitors and used artifacts like user forums and testimonials to get a good idea of what some pain points could be.
-For this, I looked at seller forums on Etsy as well as highly-rated sites for gift baskets and group wine tastings.
+I looked at seller forums on Etsy as well as highly-rated sites for gift baskets and group wine tastings.
 I wanted to look at group events that involved gift-giving, as the creative brief mentioned that the app could be used to purchase movies for group viewing.

 Once the objects/nouns were identified, I began to define the verbs, or the actions, that users would use to interact with objects.
 In order to get good actions, I created another matrix that is organized by the different user roles in the app.
 I narrowed this down to three: